We are accepting new cases

 Can you die from Ozempic?

+Yes, it’s possible to die as a result of taking Ozempic.
 Patients have died after taking Ozempic.
 Some of these deaths may be related to severe conditions brought on by Ozempic.
 Others have been classified as “sudden death” and attributed to the diabetes drug itself.
-Serious conditions not advertised on the drug’s warning label could be fatal.
+Serious conditions not advertised on the warning label could be fatal.

 Ozempic works by imitating a natural hormone that helps control blood glucose levels and feelings of being full.
-In technical terms, it is a glucagon-like peptide 1 receptor agonist (GLP-1 RA).
-The active ingredient in Ozempic is semaglutide, which is one type of GLP-1.
+In technical terms, it’s a glucagon-like peptide-1 receptor agonist (GLP-1 RA).
+The active ingredient in Ozempic is semaglutide, which is one type of GLP-1 RA.

 Taking too much semaglutide or developing semaglutide complications can result in death.
 Patients could also die if they experience some of the more severe side effects reported with on-label and off-label use of Ozempic.
 These could include hypoglycemia, seizures and certain types of cancers.